 Specialisation in a nutshell

 The specialisation Genetics and Biodiversity focuses on the genetic improvement of animals in relation to their environment, by integrating quantitative, biological and molecular approaches.
 DNA techniques are emphasised because they are increasingly used to determine genetic diversity in various animal populations.
-Focus can be on genetic management of domestic or wildlife populations to ensure optimal health and performance or on the genetic basis of specific behaviours or characteristics in various animal species.
+Focus can be on genetic management of domestic or semi-wildlife populations to ensure optimal health and performance or on the genetic basis of specific behaviours or characteristics in various animal species.

 This specialisation has three study tracks: